 Therefore the format was redesigned and the entire site re coded into XHTML during April 2007.
 This proved to have been a very good move, as apart from resolving all the previous problems, the site became much more flexible and adaptable to future expansion.
 After some trials the colour scheme of 'chocolate, pears and cream' was arrived at and this was the website design for 2007 and most of 2008.
 On the second anniversary in 2008, the website was transferred to a new set of PHP-enabled servers with one.com in Denmark, as a result most of the web pages were dynamically converted with the suffix of .php.
 This allowed development of an improved range of services.
 A number of 'mini-sites' have been created to cater in more detail for some aspects of the extended Reffell family, linked into the main site as appropriate.
 The first of these went online in June 2008 and details the historic research of Thomas Rattle from Canada into The Rattle Families.
 The next mini website was for the JT Reffell French School in Sierra Leone, which went online on 27 April 2009, a very special day in Sierra Leone history.

 A new mini website went online on the first day of 2010 with a new & essentially visual approach to profile the Reffells Bexley Brewery Limited in the style of the brewery's own 1930s advertising.
 This is based around a character that they created called 'Uncle Reff' who often spoke in rhymes, or 'Reffellising' as he called it.
 Various colour changes were made to the main website and the image on the left shows how the website looked in late 2010 staying like this over the next few years.
-To celebrate the fifth anniversary of the website, a new mini website coded appropriately enough in HTML5 went online to detail the Reffell Family of a Hundred Years Ago, using data from the newly released 1911 censuses.
+To celebrate the fifth anniversary of the website, a new mini website coded appropriately enough in HTML5 went online to detail the Reffell Family of a Hundred Years Ago, using data from the then newly released 1911 censuses.

 Regular design changes take place with the aim of keeping the website looking fresh and interesting.
 The current incarnation of the website comes from a complete redesign incorporating new developments in technology such as HTML5 and CSS3, and dates from May 2013.